Bryant “Bizzy B” McCain created an Urban radio station from his own

 Since exiting radio in 2005 she has been in active on the music scene locally and nationally playing drums and recording.

-Mary currently plays, works as an artist manager, a booking agent, does publicity, and graphic design.
+Mary currently plays, works as an artist manager, a booking agent, publicist, and graphic designer.

 View all posts by maryxo